avble/py-demo-blog/readme.md

 requires a much time and highly skilled set.

-This small project intends to use the library provided by Python to demonstrate writing a web-application from front-end to API back-end.
+This small project intends to use the library provided by Python to demonstrate writing a BLOG web-application from front-end to API back-end.

 ## For Rest API:
 + Use python built-in library, Internet Protocols and Support library.